raiyanyahya/freshenv/README.md

   pip install freshenv
 ```

-I would recoomend using pipx instead of pip to install cli applications on you machine.
+I would recommend using pipx instead of pip to install cli applications on you machine.

 ## Installation MacOS